vmware-archive/springtrader-cf/README.md

 * **QuoteRepositoryConnectionCreator, QuoteWebServiceInfoCreator, WebServiceInfo**: get rid of these, no longer needed now that we are using Eureka!

-* **RealTimeQuoteDecoder, RealTimeQuoteRepository**: Renamed from "QuoteDecoder" and "QuoteRepository" since we now have a bunch of different types of these and need to differentiate them.
-Decoder to translate JSON coming from the Real Time (Yhoo) Quote Service into our Quote and MarketSummary domain objects.
+* **RealTimeQuoteDecoder, RealTimeQuoteRepository**: Renamed from "QuoteDecoder" and "QuoteRepository" since we now have a bunch of different services and need to differentiate between them.
+Decoder translates JSON coming from the Real Time (YHOO) Quote Service into our Quote and MarketSummary domain objects.
 Some cleanups and updates.
 Repo is a feign repository that fronts calls to the Real Time Quote microservice.

 * **ScheduledUpdatable**: Spring task scheduler uses this (see above).

-* **HoldingAggregateRepositoryImpl, PortfolioSummaryRepositoryImpl, TradingServiceImpl**: now that we have multiple services registered that implement the QuoyeService interface we need to differentiate them via "Qualifiers."
+* **HoldingAggregateRepositoryImpl, PortfolioSummaryRepositoryImpl, TradingServiceImpl**: now that we have multiple services registered that implement the QuoteService interface we need to differentiate them via "Qualifiers."

-* **DBQuoteService**: the implementation code used by the monolith to interact with the DBQuote service.
+* **DBQuoteService**: the implementation code used by the monolith to interact with the DBQuote microservice.
 Note the use of DiscoveryClient to look up the proper service at startup, and the use of the @HystrixCommand annotation to register fallback methods if service calls fail.
 The mechanism used to look up the service would be a lot simpler if we could use Spring-Cloud.
 Maybe in the future?

 * **FallBackQuoteService**: This is the "service of last resort that can't fail" that provides random quote values.
 Probably not useful in a real application, but kind of fun here.

 * **QuoteServiceImpl**: renamed to "RealTimeQuoteService."
 See the comments for DBQuoteService, above.
-Implements "ScheduledUpdatable" som we can call this from a teask scheduler.
-This allows us to update the DB quote database with real time values at regular intervals.
-Then, if we lose th real time quote service the db quote service has recent values.
+Implements "ScheduledUpdatable" so we can call this from a task scheduler.
+This allows us to update the DB Quote microservice's database with real time values at regular intervals.

 * **xml and config changes**: register db and real time quotes services using qualified names so we can keep them straight. remove previous spring-connector configs.
 Fake out the tests by using the fallback service in place of the real time service for test purposes.

 ### spring-nanotrader-data/src/main/resources/...
 * **eureka.client.properties** Note hard-coded URL for Eureka server.
-Could not find a way around this, would not be needed if we were able to use Spring-Cloud.
-Not a proud moment.
+Could not find a way around this.
+Did I mention that this kind of stuff would not be needed if we were able to use Spring-Cloud?

 ### everything else...
-* Some test code changes, some more changes related to qualifying the name of the service to use (see above), log config cleanups, and other minor fixes, etc.
+* Test code, more changes related to qualifying service names (see above), log config cleanups, minor fixes, etc.

 ## To build
 ### The microservices
 There are two microservices and a simplified Eureka server that need to be deployed and running for this version of SpringTrader.
 These can be found at the links below.
 Instructions for building and deploying are included within their respective README files.

-[standalone eureka service] (https://github.com/cf-platform-eng/standalone-eureka) [real-time quote service] (https://github.com/cf-platform-eng/quote-service) : make sure to check out the "part3live" branch!
+[standalone eureka service] (https://github.com/cf-platform-eng/standalone-eureka)

+[real-time quote service] (https://github.com/cf-platform-eng/quote-service) : make sure to check out the "part3live" branch!

 [db quote service](https://github.com/cf-platform-eng/quote-service) : make sure to check out the "part3db" branch!

-Once you get these configured and deployed, a cf apps cli command should result in something that looks like the following:
+Once you get these configured and deployed, "cf apps" should result in something that looks like the following:

 ```bash
 $ cf apps